 Format: All teams are guaranteed at least 3 scheduled games.

-Rules: EPIC Cup tournament rules (teams can have up to 5 guest players)
+Rules: EPIC Cup tournament rules (teams can have unlimited guest players)

 Teams will submit documents electronically via GotSoccer.